johnykvsky/johnykvsky.github.io/README.md

 UUID v4:
 - Just click a button or refresh page to generate a new UUID v4
 - Easy way to copy to clipboard
+- Secure and realiable, using Crypto.getRandomValues API instead of Math.random (witch cause collisions)

 Non minified Skeleton css classes can be found [here][link-jkskeletoncss]